Deploy

 Step 4.
 Update your app to read the definitions locally

-In your local directory where you cloned Ensemble Starter, open /ensemble/ensemble-config.yaml file with your desired code or text editor.
+In your local directory where you cloned Ensemble Starter, open /ensemble/ensemble-config.yaml file with your desired code or text editor and make the following updates:

 definitions: